smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 * **SACP** – SmartAnthill Control Protocol.
 Corresponds to Layer 7 of OSI/ISO network model.
 On the SmartAnthill Device side, is implemented by Yocto VM, which handles generic commands and routes device-specific commands to device-specific plug-ins.

 * **SATP** – SmartAnthill Transfer Protocol.
 Covers Layers 4-5 of OSI/ISO network model.
 Provides guaranteed command/reply delivery.
-Segmentation is not considered due to lack of resources on MCU side, and is not exactly necessary for control purposes; flow control is implemented, but is quite rudimentary.
+Streaming (and therefore segmentation) is not supported due to lack of resources on MCU side, and is not exactly necessary for control purposes; flow control is implemented, but is quite rudimentary.
 On the other hand, SATP provides efficient support for scenarios such as temporary disabling receiver on the SmartAnthill Device side; such scenarios are very important to ensure energy efficiency.

 * **SASP** – SmartAnthill Security Protocol.
 Due to several considerations (including resource constraints) SmartAnthill implements security on a datalink layer, so SASP essentially belongs to Layer 2 of OSI/ISO network model.